Join us for meaningful and creative worship!

 Each month from September through May, we offer an Evensong service--a contemplative worship experience that includes the singing of short songs and chants, readings, three extended times of silent meditation, and prayers for healing.
 The service is accompanied by the Evensong Ensemble, including hammered dulcimer, folk harp, cello, violin, and Native American flute.
 At the close of the 45-minute service, people have opportunity for prayers for healing with the anointing of oil.

 We're taking the summer off and will start up again, September through May, on the third Sunday of each month.
+September's service will be on the 16th.

 Special services and experiences